aleLoPrete/aleLoPrete/README.md

 ### Hi, I am Alessandro

-I am a researcher and engineer passionate about solving complex problems with real-world impact.
-I have worked with the European Space Agency, first as an intern and currently for my Master’s thesis.
+I’m a computer engineer with a strong interest in cybersecurity and software development for complex, real-world systems.
+I have worked with the [European Space Agency](https://www.esa.int/), first as an intern and currently for my Master’s thesis.

-I am currently looking for either fully remote roles in Europe or on-site opportunities in Montreal, Canada 🍁.

 🎓 MSc Computer Engineering @[PoliMi](https://www.polimi.it/en)